Respond to abnormal activity detected by ONTAP ARP

 False positive

-Run the following command to record your decision, adding the new extension to the list of those allowed, and resume normal Autonomous Ransomware Protection monitoring:
+Run one of the following commands to record your decision and resume normal Autonomous Ransomware Protection monitoring:

 -